Force medical examiner

-Force Medical Examiner or Forensic Medical Examiner (FME) is any doctor used by the police in the United Kingdom.
-There are usually multiple doctors utilized by a police force, and the FME is the one who happens to be on call.
+A Force Medical Examiner or Forensic Medical Examiner (FME) is a doctor used by the police in the United Kingdom.
+There are usually multiple doctors utilised by a police force, and the FME is the one who happens to be on call.
 Qualified doctors serving as FMEs generally serve as part of a regional pool for the police stations in their area.

 Role

 The police may call upon the services of an FME for several different reasons, the most common of which include: